 As a French guy, I’ve always felt more comfortable writing English than speaking it.
-But that is about to change.

-Since a young age, I was always interested in languages and literature, and dreamt one day of being able to jump from Molière to Shakespeare with ease.
+Since a young age, I was always interested in languages and literature, and dreamed one day of being able to jump from Molière to Shakespeare with ease.
 So, naturally, I did an English degree in France for three years, and then went on to take a Masters in English to Spanish translation.

 From chore to choice

 When you’re really interested in something like cinema or literature, that burning curiosity to learn more about the things you love can be extremely useful when learning a new language.

 I constantly want to know more about the things I like, don’t you?
 And thanks to that little-known tool called the internet, every answer to every question you could possibly come up with is only a click away.

 When I was younger, I was really interested in animated movies.
 Disney, Marvel and the like.
 So, I spent a lot of time researching, stumbling from one internet article to another about the production of Disney classics.